Celestialbotics/Company_overview/README.md

 ## Technologies Used

 - Python (Requests, BeautifulSoup, Pandas)
-- Excel / Google Sheets (for formulas and conditional formatting)
+- Excel / PowerBi (for formulas and Report View)
 - Jupyter Notebook / IDE of choice

 ## Data Scraping